 More Moscow Mule Variations for you to try!

-If you have tried this apple cider Moscow mule recipe, or any other recipe on my blog, then please rate it and let me know how it turned out in the comments below!
-You can also follow me on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food!
+If you have tried this apple cider Moscow mule recipe, then please rate it and let us know how it turned out in the comments below!

 Apple Cider Moscow Mules

-- 2 oz apple cider (store bought or homemade)
+- 2 ounce apple cider (store bought or homemade)

 - In a copper mug, add the vodka, apple cider and lime juice.